 What Is Exterior Insulation?

 Exterior insulation consists of two to six inches of a rigid type of foam.
-This foam is placed on the outside of the framing of the home and may either be on the outside of the home or covered in siding.
+This foam is placed on the outside of the framing of the home and may either be the final outer later or be covered in siding.

 How Does Exterior Insulation Work?